jcmturner/virtualmfa/README.md

 Enter MFA Secret:
 ```
 Paste in your MFA secret and one time passwords will be return with a bar indicating its lifetime.
+New one time passwords will be continuously generated until the command is exited with Ctrl-C

 For example:
 ```
+$ ./virtualmfa
 Enter MFA Secret:
 709801  ╢▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌▌░░░░░░░░░░░░╟
 ```